Siuuap/concert-reservation/README.md

 # How to run the app:

+## Client Side
-1. Firstly, clone the concert-reservation and concert-server projects.
+1. Firstly, clone the concert-reservation project (https://github.com/Siuuap/concert-reservation).
-2. Within the concert-server project, create a .env file and perform the step follow the attach file in email and add the following lines of code:

-SUPABASE_URL= (follow the instructions provided in the attached document in an email)

-SUPABASE_ANON_KEY= (follow the instructions provided in the attached document in an email)

-3. In the terminal of concert-reservation project, navigate to the concert-reservation directory and run the following command to start the development mode:
+2. In the terminal of concert-reservation project, run the following command to start the development mode:

 -	`npm install`

 -	`npm run dev`

+you will observe that concert-reservation is running on http://localhost:3000.

+## Server Side
+1. Firstly, clone concert-server project (https://github.com/Siuuap/concert-server).
+2. Create a `.env` file in the root folder of the concert-server project and add the following lines of code to the `.env` file:

+SUPABASE_URL= (provided in the attached document in an email)

+SUPABASE_ANON_KEY= (provided in the attached document in an email)

-Similarly, in another terminal window, navigate to the concert-server directory and run the following command to start the server in development mode:
+3. In the terminal of concert-server project, run the following command to start the development mode:

 -	`npm install`

 -	`npm run start:dev`

-Upon successful execution, you will observe that concert-reservation is running on http://localhost:3000, while concert-server is running on port 4000.
+you will observe that concert-reservation is running on http://localhost:4000.

 # Overview:
 ## Frontend (concert-reservation):